Putnam's health-care analysts and portfolio managers offer their outlooks and perspectives on key aspects of the COVID-19 pandemic.

 The science of creating tests for COVID-19 is not nearly as complex or difficult as developing a vaccine.

-The second type of test, the serological test, looks for antibodies in the blood to detect an immune response and determine if a person has already had the virus.
+The second type of test, the serological test, looks for antibodies in the blood to detect a person's immune response and determine if they have already had the virus.
 Progress in this area is slightly behind that of PCR testing, as work continues to determine the accuracy of these tests.

 Within a few months, we believe testing should be much more widespread.
 Quicker tests will likely be used for health-care workers and at-risk populations, while the higher throughput tests will be used for the general population.
 In the past week in the United States, an average of 225,000 tests per day were conducted, and this will continue to increase.
 By June, we may see as many as 500,000 conducted each day.